 tells lies for the sheer joy of it) has convinced the Greeks that the

 strong wind that pins their fleet to the shore is due to the anger of

-Zeus, and only a proper sacrifice will cause the wind to see.
+Zeus, and only a proper sacrifice will cause the wind to cease.
 And the

 only proper sacrifice is Iphigeneia - the daughter of Agamemnon.
 But

-why does Odysseus so desire the her death, out of sheer villany?
+why does Odysseus so desire the her death?
+Is it just out of sheer villany?
 If

 there was an explanation, I missed it.